aimeos/aimeos-docs/src/frontend/html/implement-components.md

 }
 ```

-In doubt, have a look into a full example of a working [getHeader() component method without caching](https://github.com/aimeos/ai-client-html/blob/master/client/html/src/Client/Html/Catalog/Session/Standard.php).
+In doubt, have a look into a full example of a working [header() component method without caching](https://github.com/aimeos/ai-client-html/blob/master/client/html/src/Client/Html/Catalog/Session/Standard.php).

 # With content caching

 Components that can cache its output are extremely fast.
 Once the content is generated and stored, it can be retrieved within milliseconds and directly pushed to the browser.
 The downside is that some additional code is needed.

-## getBody()
+## body()

 When caching comes into play, the first thing you have to think about is: What does your output depend on?
 Usually, two external sources can influence what content needs to be generated: The request parameters and the configuration settings.
 Both has to be part of the cache key.